Skip to content

 How do I measure my room for a sofa in Malaysia?

 Measure the wall where the sofa will sit wall-to-wall.
 Subtract 30–40cm clearance at each end.
 The result is the maximum sofa width.
 Also measure from the intended sofa back position to the TV console wall — subtract 45–55cm for coffee table clearance and 90cm for walkway.
-This confirms the sofa depth will not create circulation problems.
+See our full sofa range once you have your maximum dimensions.

 What is the minimum room size for a queen bed in Malaysia?

 A queen bed (152cm wide × 190cm long) requires a room of at least 10×12 feet (305×365cm) to maintain a 90cm walkway on the primary side, 60cm on the secondary side, and sufficient clearance at the foot of the bed.
-See the bedroom reference table in this guide for more size combinations.
+Browse our bed frames collection with dimensions shown per product.

 How do I know if my sofa will fit through the condo lift?

-Measure the lift door frame width and interior depth at their narrowest points.
-A 3-seater sofa (190–220cm) must tilt diagonally to fit — this diagonal length is approximately 150cm for most 3-seaters.
-If your lift is less than 100cm wide at the door or the corridor cannot accommodate the tilt, consider a modular or compressed sofa.
+Measure the lift door frame width and interior depth.
+A 3-seater sofa (190–220cm) must tilt diagonally to fit — diagonal length is approximately 150cm for most 3-seaters.
+If your lift is less than 100cm wide, consider a modular or compressed sofa.

 What measurements do I need before buying a dining table for a condo?